Posted Mar 3, 2020 at 21:30. Revised Apr 25, 2021 at 08:57.

 JD recalls one of the biggest robber barons, JP Morgan.
 He had an unusual policy for evaluating the executive compensation of prospective borrowers or investments.
 In those days, JP Morgan’s bank could lend any amount of money to any borrower that it wanted to.
 Unlike today, it also could invest in the common stock of a borrower.
 The bank did not have to answer to anyone.
 If it made a poor investment, much of it came out of Morgan’s personal pocket.

-In the case of Oberlin College, there is no similar mechanism for ensuring that when the trustees make stupid financial decisions that they will feel it in their own pockets.
+In the case of Oberlin College, there is no similar mechanism in place for ensuring that when the trustees make stupid financial decisions they will feel it individually in their own pockets.
 None of them want to be accountable in the same way as JP Morgan.
 After all, they are of a higher class than robber barons and should enjoy all the executive exemptions and privileges that inure to those holding superior positions.

 Morgan had an interesting test for lending to or investing in a company that Oberlin College could almost certainly not pass.
 His rule was simple.
 He would ask the prospective borrower to submit a statement showing the job titles and compensation of everybody working for the company.
 He looked at how much they pay at each level increased from the income of the previous tier.